silentorb/marloth-story/design/general/marloth-narrative-guidelines.md

 #### Motivation

 * World saving is a pretentious power-trip
-* World saving loses all sense of scale and relatability
+* World saving loses all sense of scale and [relatability](#Personal)
   * It's ironic that when it comes to world building, save-the-world stories tend to have the most under-developed worlds
-    * The world in such cases may still have much detail, but there is generally a dissonance between the adventures and the world that is being saved
+    * The world in such cases may still have much detail, but the audience only ever sees a slice of the world, so there is a general dissonance between the focused adventures and the comprehensive world that is being saved
-* World saving is a lazy attempt to add grandeur to a story without any actual investment in depth of impetus
+* World saving is a lazy attempt to add grandeur to a story without any actual investment in deep impetus
 * Presenting good as a tiny, fragile thing that can get permanently snuffed out is border-line blasphemous
 * Such stories cultivate anxiety over lofty issues the audience has no control over, and distracts from the smaller, immediate concerns the audience actually is responsible for